Niacin (vitamin B3) is a water-soluble B vitamin and like other B vitamins, it helps to increase energy.

-Niacin acts as a coenzyme and more than 400 enzymes involved in the various reaction are dependent on it[1,2].
+Niacin acts as a coenzyme and more than 400 enzymes are involved in the various reactions and are dependent on it.
+[1,2]

-It comes in two forms in food and supplements, nicotinic acid and nicotinamide.
+It comes in two forms in food and supplements, being nicotinic acid and nicotinamide.

 Plant-based foods provide less niacin per serving than animal-based foods.

-In some grain products especially, bioavailability reduces due to the presence of certain anti-nutrients and only 30 % of niacin becomes available, hence many of the bread, cereals, flour are fortified with niacin .
+In some grain products especially, bioavailability reduces due to the presence of certain anti-nutrients and only 30 % of niacin becomes available, hence many of the bread, cereals and flours are fortified with niacin.